 Immunogen Sequence: TSTDIMLSSASIFHLSFISI DRYYAVCDPLRYKAKMNILV ICVMIFISWSVPAVFAFGMI FLELNFKGAEEIYYKHVHCR GGCSVFFSKISGVLTFMTSF Y

-Tissue Specificity Detected in low levels in discrete regions within the central nervous system and in several peripheral tissues.
+Tissue Specificity Expressed at low level in both the central and peripheral nervous system.
 Moderately expressed in stomach.
 Low levels in amygdala, kidney, and lung, and small intestine.
 Trace amounts in cerebellum, dorsal root ganglia, hippocampus, hypothalamus, liver, medulla, pancreas, pituitary, pontine reticular formation, prostate, skeletal muscle and spleen.

 Protein Name Trace Amine-Associated Receptor 1